Male vs Female Husky: 10 Key Differences!

 This article has been fact-checked by Dr. Dilber Hussain, DVM, to ensure we're providing the most up-to-date guidance.
 READ MORE

-If you want a dog with more energy and a more active temperament, then a male husky may be the perfect fit for you.
+If you want a more energetic and active dog, then a male husky may be the perfect fit for you.
 However, if you have other pets or children that need taking care of, then perhaps a female would be better suited for your lifestyle as they tend to be less aggressive towards other animals and children than males are.

 1. Size

-Being a bit taller is another key difference between males and females, although the difference is only a couple of inches.
+Being a bit taller is another crucial difference between males and females, although the difference is only a couple of inches.
+Males typically reach 21 to 23.5 inches per the AKC standard, whereas females reach 10 to 22 inches.

 Check out our detailed growth charts for male and female huskies below.